In this article:

 3. Putting a Down Payment on a Home

 Most mortgage lenders prohibit using a personal loan for a down payment, and it may not be possible regardless of the lender's rules.
-That's because taking out a personal loan could raise your debt-to-income (DTI) ratio.
-As its name implies, DTI is the amount of recurring monthly debt you have relative to your income.
+That's because taking out a personal loan could raise your debt-to-income ratio (DTI)—the amount of recurring monthly debt you have relative to your income.

 4. Starting a Business

-You may qualify for a personal loan—from a few hundred dollars to $100,000—to launch your business, but it may not be the best idea.
+You may qualify for a personal loan up to $100,000 to launch your business, but it may not be the best idea.

 Unfortunately, personal loans don't help you build business credit.
-Instead, your lender reports your payments to the credit bureaus in your name (not the business's).
+Instead, your lender reports your payments to the credit bureaus in your name, not your business's.
 If you fail to repay the loan, your lender could attempt to collect from you personally, and potentially sue you.

 If your goal is to establish business credit so you can apply for a business loan in the future, you might consider getting a business credit card.
-With good credit, you may be eligible for a 0% APR introductory offer, giving you a period to pay off your purchases interest-free.
-Remember, however, that once the introductory APR period is up, the interest rate returns to its standard rate, which could be 20% or higher.
+With good credit, you may be eligible for a 0% APR introductory offer for as long as 21 months, which could be long enough to repay the loan interest-free.
+Remember, however, that once the introductory annual percentage rate (APR) period is over, the interest rate reverts to the card's standard rate.
+Missing a payment could also cancel the 0% promotion and result in a penalty APR upwards of 30%.

 5. Covering Basic Living Expenses